bottlenoselabs/sokol-cs/README.md

 `Sokol.NET` uses [`GitVersion`](https://github.com/GitTools/GitVersion) to determine the exact semantic version for each build in Continuous Integration (CI) and Continuous Deployment (CD).

 How `GitVersion` is configured for `Sokol.NET`, the version is automatically bumped by `+0.0.1` after each pull-request.
-Also, tags are considered releases; when a new tag is created, the version is automatically bumped by `+0.1.0` to the specified version on the tag.
+Also, tags are considered releases; when a new tag is created, the version is automatically bumped automatically to the specified tag version.

 For a complete list of the release versions, see the [tags on this repository](https://github.com/lithiumtoast/Sokol.NET/tags).